nevaehRen/Islet/README.md

 - Run the IsletSNE.m file, then click "Load Ca mat" and load the .mat file to GUI.
 Then click t-SNE button, you will see the beautiful classification results.
 Two type of cells are alpha and beta cells.
 Moreover, they are phase-locked during oscillation.

-We provide a teaching video at https://www.bilibili.com/video/BV14A411Y7X7

-- We also provide a teaching video at www.xxxx.com.
-Enjoy !
+- We also provide a teaching video at https://www.bilibili.com/video/BV14A411Y7X7 Enjoy !